liberamessaging/msgboxxapidocs/docs/sendbroadcast.md

   "apiAccountId": "3fa85f64-5717-4562-b3fc-2c963f66afa6",
   "contactId": "17b5c90a-7465-1097-b2db-66afa62c963f",
   "messageId": "ce2400ec-f80a-4509-bcd3-5aa5a96a4bdf",
-  "message": "Hi John, thanks for the conversation earlier about the msgboxx platform lets catch up soon. ", "status": "Sent",
+  "message": "Hi Jack, thanks for the conversation earlier about the 2 bedroom house in Swindon lets catch up soon.", "status": "Sent",
   "dateTime": "2022-07-05T20:13:22.263Z"
 }
 ```

-Note due to the asynchronous nature of the platform you will always be returned the broadcastId, but not always get the messageId, nessage and status fields until the message is actually sent.
+Note due to the asynchronous nature of the platform you will always be returned the broadcastId, but not always get the messageId, message and status fields until the message is actually sent.

-To check on the status of your broadcast message you can perform the following which wil return the same data as above.
+To check on the status of your broadcast message you can perform the following which will return the same data as above.

 `GET https://api.msgboxx.io/broadcast/d81eba15-3983-437a-9f8c-1ff1c79686ed`